stasic/debian-unbound/winrc/README.txt

 Unbound is a recursive DNS server.
 It does caching, full recursion, stub recursion, DNSSEC validation, NSEC3, IPv6.
 More information can be found at the http://unbound.net site.
-Unbound has been built and tested on Windows XP and Windows Vista.
+Unbound has been built and tested on Windows XP, Vista and 7.

 At http://unbound.net/documentation is an install and configuration manual for windows.